fatemehkarimi1998/AI-projects/README.md

 # AI-projects
-### Here I put AI projects such as Machine Learning , Deep Learning Notebooks and etc.
+### Here, I put AI projects such as Machine Learning , Deep Learning Notebooks and etc.